pulkitsharmas/frogger/README.md

 ## Goal
 The goal is to cross the road.
 Without colliding to any enemy bug.

+## Loading the game
+Open the index.html file in a browser that supports the html5 canvas.
+And Start playing.

 ## How to play
 The game is very easy play.
 Use arrow keys move around.